pat/drumknott-server/README.markdown

 [![Build Status](https://travis-ci.org/pat/drumknott-server.png?branch=master)](https://travis-ci.org/pat/drumknott-server)

 A simple Rails app that provides a search backend for Jekyll sites.
-It's available as a (cheap!) paid service if you wish at [drumknottsearch.com](https://drumknottsearch.com), but you can fire up your own instance if you wish.
+It's available as a (cheap!) paid service at [drumknottsearch.com](https://drumknottsearch.com), but you can fire up your own instance if you wish.

 It expects both PostgreSQL, Redis and Sphinx to be available, and you'll need to run both a web process (currently Puma) and a worker process (Sidekiq).
 Stripe is used for payment processing, and Mandrill for email delivery.